smartcontractresearchforum/docs/en/project_research_improvement_proposal.md

 # Research Improvement Proposal

-_Refer to the [SCRF: Process - Research Improvement Process](./SCRF_Research_Improvement_Process.md) for instructions_
+_Refer to the [SCRF: Process - Research Improvement Process](./process_research_improvement_proposal.md) for instructions_

 ## Description

 _In no more than 3 paragraphs, please explain exactly what the project does._

-## Why is this good for:
+## Why is this good for

-* Content creation
+- Content creation
-* Engagement
+- Engagement
-* Discovery
+- Discovery
-* Outreach
+- Outreach

 ## Define Goals and Analytics

-* How does this project define success?
+- How does this project define success?
-* How is that success tracked?
+- How is that success tracked?

 ## Work Plan

-* How is the work done?
+- How is the work done?
-* How is the work tracked?
+- How is the work tracked?
-* How often do check-ins happen?
+- How often do check-ins happen?

 ## Resources

-* Who is working on this?
+- Who is working on this?
-* How much time does it take?
+- How much time does it take?
-* What tools would you need to complete this work?
+- What tools would you need to complete this work?
-* How many hours per week?
+- How many hours per week?
-* Who is the owner?
+- Who is the owner?

 ## Method

-* Consider the type of project you’re proposing and its scope.
+- Consider the type of project you’re proposing and its scope.
 The more complicated, the more detail we’d like to see.
-  * How does this project define success?
+  - How does this project define success?
-  * How can we check whether it’s on the way there.
+  - How can we check whether it’s on the way there.
-* How is the work done?
+- How is the work done?
-* How will it interact with other processes?
+- How will it interact with other processes?

 ## Deliverables